oseparovic/MessageComposerView/README.md

 How it works
 ------------

-MessageViewComposer tries to avoid hooking into `UIKeyboardWillShowNotification` and `UIKeyboardDidShowNotification` as I found them to be at times excessive and difficult to properly manipulate, especially when it came to rotation.
+MessageComposerView tries to avoid hooking into `UIKeyboardWillShowNotification` and `UIKeyboardDidShowNotification` as I found them to be at times excessive and difficult to properly manipulate, especially when it came to rotation.
 Instead the `UIKeyboardWillShowNotification` notification is used solely to dynamically determine the keyboard animation duration on your device before any animations occur.

 The actual resizing of the views is handled via the `UITextViewTextDidChangeNotification` notification and through the following `UITextViewDelegate` methods: